 Accommodation in Miami: find a hotel or Airbnb on the beach

 You’ll find a really wide range of accommodation in Miami.
 Prices vary, but usually range from €50 per night for two, but it really depends on the season.
-In high season, prices are naturally higher.
-If you’re going to book a hotel, keep an eye out for resort fees.
-These fees range from $8 to $25 per night and include the use of umbrellas, towels, etc. So before booking a hotel, make sure that the hotel you choose doesn’t charge any additional fees.
+During high season, prices tend to be naturally higher.
+If you’re booking a hotel, be sure to watch out for resort fees, which can range from $8 to $25 per night and may include services such as the use of umbrellas and towels.
+So before booking a hotel, make sure that the hotel you choose doesn’t charge any additional fees.

 Check prices and book your hotel through Pelikan.
 Find accommodation tips on this handy map: